We’re not here to tell you how to run your business

 - As the Business part, delivery of tangible, sustainable bottom-line benefits

-- As the Academy part, the transfer to our customers of the knowledge of how to do this consistently across one or more sites without further intervention for ourselves
+- As the Academy part, knowledge transfer to our customers.
+How to do flow consistently across one or more sites without further intervention by ourselves

-- Cultural change to ensure that “culture does not eat the strategy for breakfast” – Drucker
+- Culture-change to ensure that “culture does not eat the strategy for breakfast” – Drucker

-In other words we’re here, “not to sell fish, but to teach how to fish.”
-Thereby we do whatever it takes for our customers to be more successful and basically work ourselves out of a job – while perhaps being introduced upstream or downstream into their supply chain where we can continue to help them be even more successful.
+We’re here, “not to sell fish, but to teach how to fish.”
+We do whatever it takes for our customers to be more successful and basically work ourselves out of a job – while perhaps being introduced upstream or downstream into their supply chain where we can continue to help them be even more successful.

-A. A preliminary exploration of business data, the manufacturing processes and their relationships, in the context of the overall goals and strategies of the business, will provide some fairly hard cash benefit statements, time-frames and return-on-investment deliverables.
+A. A preliminary exploration of business data, the manufacturing processes and their relationships.
+This takes place in the context of the overall goals and strategies of the business, It provides some fairly hard cash benefit statements, time-frames and return-on-investment deliverables.

 - Financial data relating to the cost of goods sold and current inventories is converted into days of Raw, Work-in-Progress (WIP) and Finished (FGI) inventories.
 Typically this amounts to several weeks of potentially redundant inventory into which are embedded quite large quantities of cash.

-- Days or weeks of WIP are representative of customer lead time, the time to enter, produce and ship an order – the inventory investment pipeline of partially finished product contains cash (often more than necessary) embedded in working capital that cannot be used elsewhere.
+- Days or weeks of WIP represent customer lead time, the time to enter, produce and ship an order.
+This is the inventory investment pipeline of partially finished product.
+It contains cash (often more than necessary) embedded in Working Capital that isn’t working.

-- These days or weeks of lead time and associated inventory contrast sharply with the hours or minutes of work content time, the total time that a product is having value added in machine and/or labour intensive environments.
+- These days or weeks of lead time and associated inventory contrast sharply with the hours or minutes of work content time.
+That is the total time that a product is having value added in machine and/or labour intensive environments.

-- The objective is to bring lead times of days or weeks to deliver products into alignment with the hours or minutes to make them.
+- The objective is to bring lead times of days or weeks to deliver products into alignment with the hours or minutes it takes to make them.

-- This is done by linking and synchronising the output of each of the manufacturing processes in a flow, whereby once a product is released into production it’s engaged in a flow, advancing seamlessly from one process to the next instead of doing start-stop-start-stop.
+- This is done by linking and synchronising the output of each of the manufacturing processes in a flow.
+Then, once a product is released into production it flows.
+It advances seamlessly from one process to the next instead of going start-stop-start-STOP.

-- The shortening of the WIP inventory investment pipeline in this way (e.g. from weeks to days) means that once the WIP is completed and sold at the normal market price most of the cash need not be reinvested again in inventory but can be invested elsewhere in the business.
+- The shortening of the WIP inventory investment pipeline in this way (e.g. from months or week to days or hours) means that once the WIP is completed and sold, at the normal market price, most of the cash need not be reinvested again in inventory.
+It can be invested elsewhere in the business.

-- Further, by now being able to supply what the customer needs within the time they’re willing to wait (in hours or days) much of the FGI too, when sold at the normal market price cash, need not have the cash reinvested again in inventory but invested instead elsewhere in the business.
+- By now customer demand can be met within the time customers are willing to wait.
+Much of the FGI too, when sold at the normal market price, need not have the cash reinvested again in inventory.
+It can be invested instead elsewhere in the business.

 - The difference in days of inventory between current and future WIP and Finished inventories, when translated back into money terms, gives an indication of the quantities of cash that can be released into the business as tangible, sustainable benefits.

-- The costs of the implementation of flow manufacturing, off-set against these benefits, provide a hard indication of the return on investment or ROI of a programme, that typically exceeds 10:1.
+- The costs of the implementation of flow manufacturing, off-set against these benefits, provide a hard return on investment or ROI of a programme.
+That typically exceeds 10:1.

-B. Before and during a flow manufacturing implementation programme, staff at all levels of the business organisation engage in the knowledge transfer process, appropriately tailored to their requirements, from the top floor to the shop floor to:
+B. Before and during a flow manufacturing implementation programme, the customer’s team at all levels of the business engages in the knowledge transfer process, appropriately tailored to their requirements, from the top floor to the shop floor to:

-- Encourage the critical transfer of ownership from Maestro to customer staff as early as possible.
+- Encourage the critical transfer of ownership from Maestro to the customer team as early as possible.

-- Engage them in the implementation process from the earliest stage in order to produce a dynamic team relationship whereby the right data and information is made available at the right time to advance the process to a successful conclusion.
+- Engage the customer team in the implementation process from the earliest stage in order to produce a dynamic relationship whereby the right data and information is made available at the right time to advance the process to a successful conclusion.

 We would never pretend to be experts in our customers’ business or industry – although we do have experience of dozens of different industries.
-Our expertise lies in working constructively and creatively with customers’ staff and management teams to faithfully amalgamate the business at hand with the principles of flow.
+Our expertise lies in working constructively and creatively with customer teams and management teams to faithfully amalgamate the business at hand with the principles of flow.